 - Although traditionally avoided in hypertensive emergencies, recent studies have shown that oral nifedipine is a potential treatment of preeclampsia.(29884955)

 - If nifedipine is used, safety may be improved by spacing out doses sufficiently.
 Also note that the tablet must be swallowed whole (not administered sublingual or chewed or broken open).

 - Start oral antihypertensives once hemodynamically stabilized and improving.
 Unfortunately, many antihypertensives aren't suitable for pregnancy.

-- Labetalol is generally the first-line agent (especially for patients who responded to IV labetalol).
+- Labetalol is traditionally the first-line agent (especially for patients who responded to IV labetalol).

 - Escalate dose gradually, until no longer requiring IV labetalol doses.

-- Other options which are safe for pregnancy include hydralazine, prazosin, or clonidine.
+- Other options that are safe for pregnancy include hydralazine, prazosin, clonidine, and methyldopa.

 magnesium infusion for seizure prophylaxis

-- Should be given to any critically ill, preeclamptic woman to reduce risk of seizure (unless contraindicated by myasthenia gravis, heart block, or severe hypocalcemia).
+- Magnesium should be given to any critically ill, preeclamptic woman to reduce risk of seizure (unless contraindicated by myasthenia gravis, heart block, or severe hypocalcemia).

 - Magnesium levels aren't routinely monitored in women with normal renal function.
-If levels are checked, they may be interpreted roughly as shown below.9
+If levels are checked, they may be interpreted roughly as shown below.(30575675)

 - If you are going to check magnesium levels, consider also checking electrolytes and calcium as well.

 - The optimal duration of the magnesium infusion is unclear.
 Treatment is often continued until ~24 hours after delivery, when the patient is showing clinical signs of resolving preeclampsia.